 Por que não vivemos?

-Since 2009, we have the Project to assemble a play from this young and unfinished text.
+Since 2009, we have the Project to make a play of this young and unfinished text.

-Chekhov has always been to me, from very early on, a source of learning, of language expansion, of sensibility refinement and of connection with the movements of time.
+Chekhov has always been to me, from very early on, a source of learning, language expansion, sensibility refinement and connection within the movements of time.